derekjgriffith/MORTICIA/morticia/doc/installation.rst

  documentation.
 Examples are provided in the ``MORTICIA`` notebooks in the `nbMORITICIA repository on GitHub <https://github.com/derekjgriffith/nbMORTICIA>`_.

+ The recommended Linux platform is Debian 9 (stretch) or Ubuntu based on Debian stetch (16.04 or later).

 MORTICIA Dependencies
 =====================
 ``MORTICIA`` has been developed using the `Anaconda <https://www.continuum.io/downloads>`_ distribution from